Helping millions of people navigate the world of technology.

 Step 3: Turn off the toggle for Metered connection option.

-Another reason Microsoft Store may fail to update apps automatically is if the app doesn’t have the required permission to run in the background.
+Another reason why the Microsoft Store may fail to update apps automatically is if the app doesn’t have the required permission to run in the background.
 Here’s how you can change that.

 Step 1: Right-click on the Start icon and select Installed apps from the menu that pops open.

 Step 2: Locate Microsoft Store on the list.
-Click on the three-dot menu next to it and select Advanced options.
+Click the three-dot menu icon next to it and select Advanced options.

 Step 3: Use the drop-down menu under Background app permissions to select Always.

-Microsoft Store won’t update apps if certain Windows services, such as Windows Update and Microsoft Store Install Service, aren’t configured to start automatically on boot.
+Microsoft Store won’t update apps if certain system services, such as Windows Update and Microsoft Store Install Service, aren’t configured to start automatically on boot.
 Here’s how to fix that.

 Step 1: Press the Windows key + R to launch the Run command, type in services.msc, and press Enter.